 - “There is coming a day when no heartaches will come”, this version by the Heritage Singers

 3. God uses Christian friends and family to heal broken hearts

 Confiding in other women who love Jesus helps us gain perspective about the reality of our situations.
 At the same time, it helps us feel understood and loved.
-Scripture says that we are to encourage and comfort one another.
+It is God’s plan that we are in community with others and not try to deal with our own heartbreak alone.
+Scripture says that we are to encourage and comfort one another in the name of Jesus.
 (2 Corinthians 1:4, 1 Thessalonians 5:11)

 I will never forget our Pastor’s wife telling me, “You can let this situation make you bitter or better.”
-That was advice straight from Scripture, where it says, “Do not be conformed to this world, but be transformed by the renewing of your mind (Romans 12:2).
-The world says, “get even”, which leads eventually to bitterness.
+That was advice straight from the word of God, which says, “Do not be conformed to this world, but be transformed by the renewing of your mind (Romans 12:2).
+The world says, “Get even”, which leads eventually to bitterness.
 The Bible says, “let God take care of it.”
-Putting our situations in the hands of God makes us better women.
+Putting our situations in God’s hands makes us better women.
 (Romans 12:19)

 4. God uses Christian books and websites to heal broken hearts

 I am ever grateful for some of these books that contributed to my personal healing.
 Through them, I met new friends that really cared about my healing.

 - Your Restoration Journey: discovering yourself and your falth after divorce – this is a great book and journal combination to help you apply Biblical principles to your life.